rledford/impinj-reader-provisioner/README.md

 **STEP 1**

 Under _v1 Authentication_, expand the _GET /configuration/v1/users/show_ operation.
 Click the _Try it out!_ button.
-If the _ReaderAgent_ user is not in the list, then it will have to be created.
+If the _ReaderAgent_ user is not in the list, then it will have to be created (see _Step 1.1_).

 ---